Khatyrka

-Khatyrka (Хатырка; Ватыркан, Vatyrkan) is a rural locality (a selo) in Anadyrsky District of Chukotka Autonomous Okrug, Russia, located on the shore of the Bering Sea southwest of Beringovsky.
-Population: with an estimated population of 323 as of 2018.
+Khatyrka (Хатырка; Ватыркан) is a rural locality (a selo) in Anadyrsky District of Chukotka Autonomous Okrug, Russia.
+It is located on the shore of the Bering Sea southwest of Beringovsky.
+Khatyrka's population numbered however, as of 2018, it had an estimated population of 323.
 Municipally, it is incorporated as Khatyrka Rural Settlement.

 History

 Khatyrka is one of the oldest settlements in Anadyrsky district, having been founded around 1756.
 The name of the village and the nearby river was taken from the cape first mapped by the naval officer Sarychyevym, but first visited by the merchants Bakov and Novikov.

 The Chuckchi call the place Vatyrkan, meaning dry or exhausted as the area surrounding the village is used for reindeer grazing.
 There are currently two brigades operating as the Khatyrskoye municipal agricultural unitary enterprise, tending for around 2000 reindeer on the tundra.
 Within the village, the cultural centre supports the national ensemble "Chukotka Dawns" (Чукотские зори).

 Demographics

 The population according to the 2010 census was 377, of which 191 were male and 186 female, which is essentially in line with an April 2003 estimate, which recorded the population at 375, of which around 87% are of indigenous origin.